Redocly/redocly-cli/.github/CONTRIBUTING.md

 Before submitting a pull request, please make sure the following is done:

 1. Fork the repository and create your branch from `main`.
-2. Run `npm install` in the repository root.
+1. Run `npm install` in the repository root.
-3. If you’ve fixed a bug or added code that should be tested, don't forget to add tests!
+1. If you’ve fixed a bug or added code that should be tested, don't forget to add tests!
-4. Ensure the test suite passes (`npm test`).
+1. Ensure the test suite passes (`npm test`).
 Tip: `npm test -- --watch TestName` is helpful in development.
-5. Format your code with prettier (`npm run prettier`).
+1. Format your code with prettier (`npm run prettier`).
-6. Each feat/fix PR should also contain a changeset (to create one, run `npx changeset`).
+1. Each feat/fix PR should also contain a changeset (to create one, run `npx changeset`; if your changes are scoped to `packages/core` but also affect Redocly CLI behavior, please include the `@redocly/cli` package as well).
 Please describe what you've done in this PR using sentence case (you can refer to our [changelog](https://redocly.com/docs/cli/changelog/)).
 This produces a file in `.changeset` folder.
 Please commit this file along with your changes.

 ## Development Setup